tim-schilling/deps/final/0018-technical-governance-6x.rst

 Steering Council voting eligibility
 ***********************************

-Only Individual members of the DSF are eligible to vote in elections of the Steering Council.
+Only `DSF Individual members`_. of the DSF are eligible to vote in elections of the Steering Council.

 The privilege to vote in elections of the Steering Council may be